PGT: Preimplantation Genetic Testing: Definition & Explanation

-Preimplantation genetic diagnosis, or PGD, is a procedure used during IVF to screen embryos for genetic or chromosomal disorders.
-Several days after fertilization occurs during IVF treatment, one cell is removed from an eight-cell embryo and screened for specific disorders.
+Preimplantation genetic testing, or PGT, is a procedure used during IVF to screen embryos for either specific known genetic disorders carried by the parents (PGT-M) or for aneuploidy, or abnormal numbers of chromosomes (PGT-A).
+Several days after fertilization occurs during IVF treatment, 5-8 cells are removed by an embryologist from the outer trophectoderm of a high-quality blastocyst and screened for specific disorders.

-PGD is ideal for couples or individuals concerned with passing a genetic disease or chromosomal abnormality on to their children.
-Patients who have experienced unsuccessful IVF cycles or recurrent miscarriages and/or have elected sex selection for medical reasons are also excellent candidates for PGD.
+PGT-M is ideal for couples or individuals concerned with passing a genetic disease or chromosomal abnormality on to their children (a “monogenic” disorder, such as cystic fibrosis, BRCA, or Huntington’s disease).

-Preimplantation genetic diagnosis is commonly used in combination with IVF.
+Preimplantation genetic testing is commonly used in combination with IVF.
 Learn more about other advanced IVF procedures, including:

 View more infertility treatments

 IVF can be a challenging step on your journey to parenthood.
-In order to help you understand what is involved in IVF and PGD, we have provided a step-by-step breakdown of the preimplantation genetic diagnosis process:
+In order to help you understand what is involved in IVF and PGT, we have provided a step-by-step breakdown of the preimplantation genetic testing process:

-- Step 1 — IVF Preparation: Fertility medications are prescribed to stimulate the production of several eggs.
+- Step 1 — IVF Preparation: Fertility medications are prescribed to stimulate the ovaries to grow numerous eggs.
 The eggs are then retrieved from a woman’s ovaries through a quick, minimally invasive procedure.

 - Step 2 — Laboratory: The eggs and semen are then prepared for IVF in the laboratory.
 Eggs are identified and examined for maturity while the semen is prepared through a process called sperm washing.

-- Step 3 — Fertilization: In a process called ICSI, a single sperm is isolated by a hollow glass needle and injected into the center of an egg.
-Resulting embryos are incubated together for about three-five days until the embryo divides into eight cells.
+- Step 3 — Fertilization: The eggs may be fertilized with either insemination (in which sperm are placed with the egg in a dish) or with intracytoplasmic sperm injection (ICSI), used most commonly for couples with male factor infertility.
+In ICSI, a single sperm is isolated by a hollow glass needle and injected into the center of an egg.
+Resulting embryos are incubated together for 5 to 7 days until the embryo becomes a blastocyst, which is made up of hundreds of cells.

-- Step 5 — Follow-Up: After IVF with PGD you will be closely monitored the following two weeks and then given a pregnancy test.
+- Step 5 — Follow-Up and Embryo Transfer: You will meet with your infertility doctor to discuss your results and plan your frozen embryo cycle.
+These cycles can be done with a natural cycle or with medications to prepare the uterine lining.
+This preparation can often be started right away!
+After your embryo transfer, you will have a blood pregnancy test about nine days later.
 With expert treatment, attentive care and just a little luck, you will have a positive result.
 Then it is time to start planning for the new addition to your family!

-- PGD is also referred to as embryo screening.
+- PGT-A is also referred to as embryo screening.

-- PGD can detect genetic defects such as Huntington’s disease, Tay-Sachs disease, cystic fibrosis and much more.
+- PGT-M can detect genetic defects such as Huntington’s disease, Tay-Sachs disease, cystic fibrosis and much more.